glushchenko/fsnotes/README.md

 ## Notes manager for macOS/iOS

-File System notes (FSNotes): is modern notational velocity (nvALT) on steroids.
+File System notes (FSNotes): is modern notes manager on steroids for macOS and iOS.

 ### macOS app